 $7.6~{\rm Tax}$ Matters.
-Macatawa shall have received an opinion of Varnum, Riddering, Schmidt & Howlett LLP, reasonably satisfactory in form and substance, substantially to the effect that:
+Macatawa shall have received an opinion of Varnum, Riddering, Schmidt & Howlett LLP, reasonably satisfactory in form and substance,

 7.6.1 Reorganization.
 The Merger of Grand with and into Macatawa will constitute a reorganization within the meaning of Section 368(a)(1)(A) of the Internal Revenue Code, and Macatawa and Grand will each be a "party to a reorganization" within the meaning of Section 368(b) of the Internal Revenue Code.